If people spend an estimated 26 years of their lives sleeping, how much time would you guess your constantly napping canine spends in bed?

 Types of dog beds

-Additionally, there are some physical benefits to having a dog bed, especially if your dog is older or has physical issues that can cause discomfort, like sore joints.
-Unlike the hard floor, or too-soft cushion of a couch or mattress, a dog bed can offer support, be that a regular bed or an orthopedic design.
-Orthopedic beds are designed, or at least marketed, to offer support to dogs with physical issues for whom a regular bed may not be enough.
-Orthopedic beds are usually made of polyurethane foam or memory foam, both of which are used to provide extra assistance to dogs with issues including joint pain, arthritis, and obesity, to name a few.
-Some orthopedic beds also contain materials that allow the resting area to be heated or cooling, and others are designed like cots, which will keep your dog off of the hard floor entirely.
+Orthopedic beds: Orthopedic beds are designed, or at least marketed, to offer support to dogs with physical issues for whom a regular bed may not be enough.
+They're usually made of polyurethane foam or memory foam, both of which are used to provide extra assistance to dogs with issues including joint pain, arthritis, and obesity, to name a few.
+Some orthopedic beds also contain materials that allow the resting area to be heated or cooling, and others are designed like cots, which will keep your dog off the hard floor entirely.